 \subsubsection{Overview of the data sets}

-The synthetic data sets can be download from the clustering data set website\footnote{\url{http://cs.joensuu.fi/sipu/datasets/}}.
-The imbalanced data set contains $6500$ two-dimensional data points.
-The experiments consider its three subsets that contain the classes $\{6,7\}$ (denoted as imbalance2), $\{2,6,7,8\}$ (denoted as imbalance4), $\{1,3,4,5,6,8\}$ (denoted as imbalance6) and the whole imbalance data set (denoted as imbalance).
-Dim-set contains $9$ well separated Gaussian clusters with the dimension varying from $2$ to $15$.
-S-set contains $15$ Gaussian clusters with different degrees of clusters overlapped.
-We choose two data sets from Shape-set which consist of hyper-spherical clusters.
-The real world data sets are from UCI Machine Learning Repository.
-Handwritten pendigits data set contains $7494$ sixteen-dimensional data points.
+The synthetic datasets can be download from the clustering datasets website\footnote{\url{http://cs.joensuu.fi/sipu/datasets/} }.
+The imbalance data set contains $6500$ two-dimensional data points.
+The experiments consider its three subsets that contain the classes $\{6,7\}$ (denoted as imbalance$_2$), $\{2,6,7,8\}$ (denoted as imbalance$_4$), $\{1,3,4,5,6,8\}$ (denoted as imbalance$_6$) and the whole imbalance data set (denoted as imbalance).
+The datasets in Dim-sets contains $9$ well separated Gaussian clusters with the dimension varying from $2$ to $15$.
+The datasets in S-sets contains $15$ Gaussian clusters with different degrees of clusters overlapped.
+We choose two data sets from Shape-sets which consist of hyper-spherical clusters.
+The real world data sets are from UCI Machine Learning Repository\footnote{\url{http://archive.ics.uci.edu/ml/} } .
+Handwritten digits data set contains $7494$ sixteen-dimensional data points.
 In the experiments, we consider three subsets that contain the class $\{1,3,5\}$ (denoted as pendigits${}_3$), $\{0,2,4,6,7\}$ (denoted as pendigits${}_5$), $\{0,1,2,3,4,5,6,7\}$ (denoted as pendigits${}_8$) and the whole handwritten digits data set (denoted as pendigits).
-In the several real data sets we chosen, the class number varies from $2$ to $10$, the dimension of the data points varies from $3$ to $16$ and the size of the data sets varies from $215$ to $7494$.
-The Euclidean distance is used in both synthetic and real data sets although other dissimilarity can also be used in the $k$-medoids type algorithms.
+In the several real datasets we chosen, the class number varies from $2$ to $10$, the dimension of the data points varies from $3$ to $16$ and the size of the data sets varies from $215$ to $7494$.
+The Euclidean distance is used in both synthetic and real datasets although other dissimilarity can also be used in the $k$-medoids type algorithms.